Flags

 hello:BYE good:BETTER

-Finally, examples where escapes can be used next to each other.
+Finally, examples where escapes are used next to each other.

 $ echo 'HeLLo:bYe gOoD:beTTEr' | sed -E 's/[a-z]+/\L\u&/Ig'